Articles and Trends hybrid office design Office Furniture Design Tips Office Furniture Trends

 man on phone in acoustic office soundproof pod

 For every design problem, there is a creative design solution.
 Take, for instance, the outdated and flawed hierarchical office layout where people had individual spaces and rarely interacted with one another.
 The solution: the open office.
 But, as we all know, the open office is fraught with its own design issues.
-One of the biggest being the intrusive sound level within the space.
+One of the biggest is the intrusive sound level within the space.
+But what about soundproofing?

 The floor plan produces too many opportunities for noise with meetings, phone calls, music, and conversation.
 Those who need to hear you, like customers and colleagues, have difficulty doing so.
 The result: employee productivity goes down due to an inability to concentrate, and privacy goes out the window.
 The solution: reduce the sound so that it’s not so loud and disruptive.
 The way to do it can be attractive and creative thanks to good design.